natone2/insecure/README.md

 Insecure is a tool for the discovery of leaks, relevant information on email addresses and social networks.
 This tool is based on the https://github.com/saeeddhqan project, licensed under the GPL 3.0.

-I am using it as a project to hone my Python skills.
+I am using it as a project to hone my Python skills

 # DISCLAIMER